bradleyeckert/ok/windows/README.md

 ## predefined macros

-You can define BCI_TRACE and VM_TRACE in the project to display traffic.
+You can define BCI_TRACE in the project to display traffic.
-For example, the rightmost of the bottom set of tabs in Code::Blocks compiler settings is "\#defines".

 ## Visual Studio